 Hello, I'm Jake Zaia.
 Welcome to my personal website.
 You can use the following links to find my resume, portfolio, and the source code for this website (licensed under GPLv2).
 If you're looking for more information about who I am and what I do, keep reading to the sections below.
-This static web-page is being hosted via Mail-in-a-box though I rarely check the email address associated with this server.
+This static web-page is being hosted via Mail-in-a-box, though I rarely check the email address associated with this server.

 If you're looking to get in contact with me and you want to ask me some questions or schedule a time to chat, please email me at one of the email addresses listed below or connect with me on LinkedIn.
 Otherwise, if you found me from one of my projects, or from a community I'm a part of (such as r/QuantumComputing), message me on github or in the relevant community and I'll respond as soon as I see it.